Jult 19th 2020

 DODO’S VETERANS - This session is basically a friendly match once per week, as such, we will not be sanctioning the restart of this session at this time.

-Each team (with the exceptions listed above) will be given the opportunity to return but we must stress; we are only able to function as a club because of the continued dedication of our volunteers.
+Each team will be given the opportunity to return but we must stress; we are only able to function as a club because of the continued dedication of our volunteers.
 Our volunteer managers and coaches will only offer this option in the event they themselves feel comfortable to do so and can adhere to the guidelines provided by the FA safely.
 Whatever they decide, we will of course fully support their decision, as should you.

 With this in mind, your coaches will begin to make contact with you over the coming week regarding their decisions and subsequently the specifics of their potential return.

 We must add that should you be in anyway uneasy regarding your child’s return to the club, please do not re-engage with the club until you feel more comfortable to do so.
 Your child's attendance will be deemed as consent to partake by the club.
+Those that live in lockdown areas should not attend.
 Those that should still be isolating for health reasons, should continue to do so.

-In the event your team makes the collective decision to return to limited footballing activities, we will ask our treasurer to recommence subs collections for the team as a collective at 50% standard fees.
+All subs collections will recommence as of August 1st providing your teams manager/coach is happy to return.
 We are required to operate this universal approach to collections due to the fixed overheads we incur and additional financial pressures we would experience without it.
 I am sure you will all appreciate that we are a community club ran solely by volunteers, through the funds we raise and without profit.
 Many other grassroots clubs have been forced to fold as a result of poor management of this pandemic's effects.
-We will of course inform you when the situation regarding subs collections is due to change again.

 Lastly, in the event these guidelines are not adhered to, we will take the decision to cease all activities until we can return in the 'normal' capacity.